 Similarly, if you have last-minute updates—if the Vet is running late or had an emergency come in, for example—text messaging may be the best way to notify your client.
 And, with one-to-one text messaging, clients can respond in real-time to confirm receipt of your message or ask questions.

 Veterinary practices can significantly improve their operations by embracing two-way texting as a communication channel for client engagement.
 ER Express Mobile Vet Check-in allows vet staff and pet owners to communicate via two-way texting.
 Mobile Check-in provides efficient communication while minimizing staff tasks and setting expectations for clients.
-At check-in or after triage, with one click, staff can send messages to clients with estimated wait times for their pet, so they know how long the wait will be.
+At check-in or after triage, and with just one click, staff can send messages to clients with estimated wait times for their pet, so they know how long the wait will be.
 Additionally, if your clinic is trying to minimize having pet owners in the lobby, two-way texting supports virtual waiting, curbside check-in, and queuing processes.

 Click HERE to check out one of our customer success stories where a Vet ER utilized Mobile check-in to reduce call volume, speed up throughput times and improve client satisfaction.